keijack/python-eureka-client/README.md

 In fact, the `init` function is a facade of the EurekaClient, it holds a client object behind, you can get that by catching its return value or use `eureka_client.get_client()` to get it.
 The `init` function will automatically start and stop the client while using raw `EurekaClient`, you must call the `start()` and `stop()` method explicitly.

-*In the following document, I will use the facade functions as the example, please not that you can find all the method with the same name in the `EurekaClient` class.*
+*In the following document, I will use the facade functions as the example, please note that you can find all the method with the same name in the `EurekaClient` class.*

 ### Registering to Eureka Server